 (9) The scope of practice as previously defined is incorporated into the following specialty categories and further delineates the population served:

 (a) Acute Care Nurse Practitioner (ACNP) — The Acute Care Nurse Practitioner independently provides health care to persons who are acutely or critically ill.
 The Acute Care Nurse Practitioner scope may be further differentiated by care of populations newborn to young adulthood, or adults to older adults.
-National certification exams for ACNPs are scheduled for retirement in 2014.
+National certification exams for ACNPs are scheduled for retirement on December 31, 2014.
 Licensees currently holding this title will need to maintain their current state and national certification to continue recognition of this designation;

 (b) Adult Nurse Practitioner (ANP) The Adult Nurse Practitioner independently provides health care to adolescents and adults.
 The Adult Nurse Practitioner scope may be further differentiated by additional competencies in care of older adults.
-National certification exams for ANPs are scheduled for retirement in 2014.
+National certification exams for ANPs are scheduled for retirement on December 31, 2014.
 Licensees currently holding this title will need to maintain their current state and national certification to continue recognition of this designation;

 (c) Adult — Gerontology Acute Care Nurse Practitioner (AGACNP), independently cares for adolescents to older adults that are acutely or critically ill;

-(d) Adult-Gerontology Primary Care Nurse Practitioner (AGPCNP) independently provides comprehensive primary health care for adolescents to the older adults;
+(d) Adult — Gerontology Primary Care Nurse Practitioner (AGPCNP) independently provides comprehensive primary health care for adolescents to the older adults;

 (e) Nurse Midwife Nurse Practitioner (NMNP) The Nurse Midwife Nurse Practitioner independently provides health care to women, focusing on pregnancy, childbirth, the postpartum period, care of the newborn, and the family planning and gynecological needs of women.
 The scope of practice includes treating the male partners of their female clients for sexually transmitted diseases, and reproductive health.
 Counseling related to sexuality, relationship, and reproductive issues is included in this scope;